bravecorvus/prometheus/SetUpEduroamOnPi.md

     apt-get install re
     apt-get install uuid
     apt-get install network-manager

+### Modify NetworkManager.conf So it is the Default Controller for Wifi

+   nano /etc/NetworkManager/NetworkManager.conf

+   [main]
+   plugins=ifupdown.keyfile

+   [ifupdown]
+   managed=true

+Where is sas "managed=false", replace with "managed=true"

 ### Execute the CAT_INSTALLER Shell Script Again (This Time, it Will Run Successfully)